Guide to a disc herniation

 - Sharp pain with certain movements

-For many patients, these symptoms can be treated with a series of conservative bulging disc treatments or herniated disc treatments.
+In severe cases, loss of bladder or bowel control may also occur, which requires immediate medical attention by your primary care doctor.
+For many patients, these symptoms can possibly be treated with a series of conservative bulging disc treatments or herniated disc treatments.

 Treatment for a bulging disc or herniated disc

 In many cases, bulging disc treatment begins conservatively, offering patients a nonsurgical way to relieve their pain and symptoms.
 The same is true for herniated discs.
-Conservative treatments are often the first method of pain relief, and your physician will likely recommend a combination of two or more of the following bulging or herniated disc treatment options:
+Conservative treatments are often the first method of pain relief and your doctor will likely recommend a combination of two or more of the following bulging or herniated disc treatment options:

 - Physical therapy